-Kristi Gordon is the Senior Meteorologist on Global BC’s News Hour, Early News and Noon News.
+Kristi Gordon is the Senior Meteorologist on Global BC’s News Hour, Early News and Noon News Hour.
 She was born and raised in White Rock and Crescent Beach and earned a double science major in Meteorology and Physical Geography at the University of British Columbia.

-Kristi and her husband, Paul, have a three-year-old troublemaker (…I mean lovely boy) and another on the way in July 2015.
+Kristi and her husband, Paul, have two sons, a four-year-old “troublemaker” (she means, lovely boy) named Jordan, and a newborn named Braden.
 You can find the whole family out enjoying the weather (rain or shine) biking, walking, skiing or swimming.
 If you see them, say hi!

-You can watch Kristi on TV from noon until 7 p.m. every weekday on Global BC’s News Hour at 6 p.m., Early News at 5 p.m. and Noon News Hour.
-She is on BC1’s After Noon Show at 1 p.m., Unfiltered with Jill Krop from 2-5 p.m. and on the radio from 3-6 p.m. on CKNW News Talk AM980 and AM730 All Traffic All The Time (and some weather).
+You can watch Kristi on TV every weekday on Global BC’s News Hour at 6 p.m., Early News at 5 p.m. and Noon News Hour.
+She is also on BC1 throughout the afternoon, and on the radio from 3-6 p.m. on CKNW News Talk 980 and AM 730.

 Kristi is currently on maternity leave.